sa6mwa/obaf/README.md

 ## How to Apply This Framework

 Organizations adopting Outcome-Based Agile should begin by clearly defining the outcomes they seek.
-These should be real, measurable changes in user or business behavior.
+These outcomes should not only be real, measurable changes in user or business behavior but also have a clearly articulated purpose.
+Clarifying *why* each outcome matters helps ensure alignment across teams, guides prioritization, and connects day-to-day work to broader organizational goals.

 Teams should be cross-functional, capable of discovery and delivery, and given end-to-end responsibility for their outcomes.

 Roadmaps become hypothesis backlogs.
 Requirements become constraints.
-Progress is measured not by story points, but by progress toward desired change.
+Progress is measured not by story points, but by progress toward the desired change.

 Leadership must shift from steering work to enabling learning.
 Teams must shift from implementing solutions to exploring possibilities.
 And